SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 2. Give the name of the branch you do your current task

-3. Provide the Docker files in their updated form for this task

-4. Provide the run scripts used for `S6`

-5. Describe your difficulties for this task and your understanding of what is happening during this task.
+3. Describe your difficulties for this task and your understanding of what is happening during this task.
 Explain in your own words why are we installing a process manager.
 Do not hesitate to do more researches and to find more articles on that topic to illustrate the problem.